yargnad/The-Lyceum/TOKENOMICS.md

 1.  **Job Submitted:** A user requests a Pneuma task.
 2.  **Real Work Performed:** Pneuma routes the job to a Guardian node.
 That node's **NPU/GPU/CPU (the "Artillery")** performs the actual, valuable compute work.
 3.  **Work Verified:** The job result is verified by the user's node or a nearby peer Guardian.
-4.  **Ledger Updated:** Upon verification, the "Pneuma Vault" is notified.
-The Vault, running as a low-priority CPU task, simply makes a database entry: `Node !a1b2c3d4 credited 0.1 tokens for Task #5879.`
+4.  **Ledger Updated:** Upon verification, the "Pneuma Vault" is notified and makes a simple database entry: `Node !a1b2c3d4 credited 0.1 tokens for Task #5879.`

 ## 4. Why We Don't Use the NPU for Tokenization

 An NPU is a specialized piece of hardware, our "Artillery."
 We **never** waste our artillery on simple bookkeeping.

-* **Pneuma & Symbolons (The Priority):** The network's high-performance NPUs, TPUs, and GPUs are reserved *exclusively* for their intended purpose—running the AI models and applications that provide real utility.
-* **Token Ledger (The Bookkeeping):** The Pneuma Vault is a simple, lightweight database.
-This is a trivial task for the main CPU and requires no specialized hardware.
+The Pneuma Vault is a lightweight CPU task.

 ## 5. The Role and Lifecycle of a Token